 Our codes are: ACT – 1550, SAT – 1808

 Transylvania University considers both the ACT, old SAT or redesigned SAT for admission and scholarship consideration.
 For the old SAT, we will only consider scores on the Critical Reading and Math sections.

 For the redesigned SAT, we only consider the Evidence-Based Reading and Writing and Math sections.
 Score reports can be sent directly to the Office of Admissions from ACT and/or SAT.
 Scores appearing on official high school transcripts will also be accepted.

 Transylvania has adopted a test-optional policy for the admissions and scholarship process.
-This policy allow applicants to decide for themselves whether or not their test results accurately reflect their academic ability and potential.
+This policy allows applicants to decide for themselves whether or not their test results accurately reflect their academic ability and potential.
 You can choose whether or not to submit your ACT or SAT test scores as a part of your application.
 Find out how to apply without submitting your scores.
-Note: International students must submit test scores.

 School Administrator Recommendation

 Your school administrator (guidance counselor, teacher, principal, etc.) can submit a recommendation on your behalf via the Common Application system.